Check Engine Light Diagnostics in Missoula, MT

 Verify

+The code narrows the search.
+It does not name the failed part.
 That is why replacing parts based on a code alone gets expensive fast.

 A solid check engine light is not always urgent, but it should not be ignored.
 A flashing light is different.
 That usually means an active misfire, which can overheat and damage the catalytic converter if the vehicle keeps running that way.

-When To Schedule Service
+When To Stop Waiting

 If the light came on right after fueling up, check that the gas cap is fully tightened.
 That can solve some EVAP-related faults.
 If the cap is secure and the light stays on after a couple of drive cycles, it is time to have it tested.